PaulDaviesC/Logging-limits.conf/scripts/README.md

 need to gather the details of the processes which are higher up in the process tree.
 The **predecessor.sh** can be used exactly for that purpose.
-The notification mail lists the for each violation  PID of the process that caused the violation and a time stamp.
+The notification mail lists the for each violation  PID of the process that caused the violation and a time stamp\*.
 The predecessors.sh take the arguments as the PID and the time stamp and lists all possible predecessors with immediate predecessor first.

+\* Note : A process can only be uniquely identified by a PID and a time stamp.
+It can never be uniquely identified by the PID alone.
+The reason is that the PID is only unique during its life time.
+Then after a process dies out, its PIS can be allocated to another process.

 #### Sample Output

 Command : **sudo bash predecessors.sh 12378 1388630455.801**